Information processing (psychology): Serial exhaustive memory scanning

 Psychologist Saul Sternberg introduced the concept of high-speed memory scanning in the 1960s, a key discovery that helped shape the field of information processing.
 In a series of experiments, Sternberg (1966, 1969) asked participants to memorize small sets of numbers and then decide whether a test number had been part of the set.
 He found that reaction time increased in a straight line as the number of items grew, suggesting that people check each item in memory one by one—a process known as serial exhaustive search.
 This finding provided some of the first evidence that mental operations occur in orderly, measurable stages.
 Decades later, Sternberg (2016) defended this model, emphasizing its continued importance in understanding how the mind processes and retrieves information.

 Individual patterns in working memory

 Building on classic models of memory, DeStefano, Vul, and Brady (2025) examined how people store and recall visual information in working memory.
 In their experiments, participants were asked to remember and reproduce colors from memory, revealing consistent personal “attractor” biases toward certain hues.
 These patterns showed that memory errors are not random but shaped by individual perception and past experience.
 Their research expanded the information processing approach by showing that the brain’s handling of visual information depends not only on external stimuli but also on stable internal cognitive tendencies.
 This work highlights how processing information involves both universal mechanisms and individual differences.

-Integrating Repeated and New Information in Judging Truth

-Ingendahl and colleagues (2025) explored how people decide whether information is true when exposed to a mix of familiar and unfamiliar statements.
-Across several experiments, they found that repeated information tends to be judged as more truthful than new information, a pattern known as the repetition or familiarity effect.
-This occurs because the brain unconsciously gives more weight to information it has processed before, using familiarity as a shortcut when evaluating truth.
-Their research connects directly to information processing theory by showing how the mind integrates, averages, and updates information from different sources.
-It also demonstrates how cognitive processes shape belief formation in modern information environments.